whennemuth/bu-wp-assets-olap-client/shibboleth/README.md

 2. **Host file:**
    Make an entry in your host file.
 This should match the host portion of the "SERVER_NAME" value in use further below.
-   In this case we are borrowing (and impersonating) an existing IDP configuration for kuali.
+   In this case we are borrowing (and impersonating) an existing SP configuration for kuali.

    - *(NOTE: Once a ticket is put in to have the desired shibboleth configuration installed at the IDP, the AssertionConsumerService location values in the samlMeta.xml provided will reflect what can be used instead.
 Also, the ec2 option for stack creation can be revisited at this point to involve route53 and BU networking can delegate name resolution to it - SEE: INC13537073)*